Kimitsuna-Goblin/GGD/README.md

 #### Description

-This class is for horizontal gradational distribution models.
-When tracing quantiles with the cumulative density function, you can trace 3 or 4 quantiles.
-For example, the quartiles for $p = 0.25, 0.5, 0.75$ can be traced with little error.
+The horizontal gradational distribution model can trace left- or right-skewed 3 or 4 quantiles with the cumulative density function.

 ### 3. Vertical Gradational Distribution